 Camel Ride at the Pyramids

 Next stop…camel riding at the Pyramids.
 Our team took Charlie Brown, Casanova, and Michael Jackson out for a spin.
 These are the names of our camels.
 Our camel driver Abdullah was wonderful.
 He took us to a nice spot for pictures and led us back to the camel village.
 The camels all had a lead, and the leads all hooked on to the camel in front of us.
 It made it easier for the camels to stay together.
+Locals seem pretty happy to see American tourists tour the pyramids and Egypt.

 On our way out of the complex we made a quick stop at the Sphinx.
 While there, we took the traditional kiss photo.
 Many people have said that Napoleon was the one to have knocked off the nose of the Sphinx.
 However, Gaber let us know that a Saem El Daher, a muslim leader, grew quite concerned that the people were worshiping the Sphinx asking for a good husband or the ability to have children.
 As a result, he decided to start tearing down the Sphinx…starting with his nose.
 As the destruction continued, a terrible storm came upon the work and halted the efforts.
 Saem El Daher never picked it up again, so the nose-less Sphinx remains today.
 I think the world can be happy his plan to destroy the Sphinx never came to fruition.

-Sadly, it was time for us to leave the Pyramids area.
+Sadly, it was time for us to leave the Pyramids plateau.
 As we made our way out of the pyramids complex, we stopped by a papyrus factory.
 We received a welcome drink of hibiscus and listened to a lesson on how they make Papyrus.

 They slice the papyrus plant into long and flat pieces and then place the slices of papyrus in water for two weeks to make it malleable .
 Actually, they determine the color of the papyrus by the length of time they leave it in the water.
 More time means darker colors.
 At any rate, they then lay the papyrus in a woven pattern.
 It then goes into a press (long ago placed under rocks) and remains there for two weeks.
 After this entire process, the papyrus is ready for writing.
 The store had some amazing painted papyrus, and they even have ones that will glow in the dark.
 It was worth a visit just to see how the process for papyrus making occurred.

-Egyptian Lunch by the Pyramids
+Egyptian Lunch by the Egyptian Pyramids

 We were definitely hungry, so lunch was a medley of foods.
 There was tahini, baba ganoush, kofta, chicken, pigeon, and a variety of other salads.
 We enjoyed our time talking with Gaber about many things typical to Egyptians—what do they cook and how does school work.
 It was a great time to relax and enjoy a little down time before our drive to Memphis and then Saqqara.
+We definitely recommend this tour to any American visiting the Egyptian Pyramids.